andreabellome/astra-documentation/docs/lt_traj.md

 - An Earth-Mars transfer, realtively easy to solve as less than 1 revolution is needed to perform the transfer.
 Plus, the planets have very similar inclinations.

-- A transfer from Earth to Dionysus asteroid, where multiple revolutions are needed and the inclination change substantially (approx. 13 degrees).
+- A transfer from Earth to Dionysus asteroid, where multiple revolutions are needed and the inclination changes substantially (approx. 13 degrees).

 One can find the reference script for these tutorials at [this link](https://github.com/andreabellome/astra/blob/main/low_thrust_trajectories.m).